zmoon/blpd/README.md

 If you have installed with `pip` (either option), or `python setup.py develop`, you can easily uninstall (`pip uninstall`, or `python setup.py develop --uninstall`).

-As an alternative to downloading or `git clone`-ing the repo, `pip` can download the repo for you.
+As an alternative to downloading or `git clone`-ing the repo, `pip` can download the repo for you (if you have `git` that is).
 For example:
 ```
 pip install -e git+https://github.com/zmoon92/bee-lpdm#egg=blpdm
 ```